Procurement Policy

 All colleagues must be familiar with Curo’s Modern Slavery policy.

-Contract Managers are responsible for understanding their contractor’s compliance with the Modern Slavery Act, requesting statements and evidence of contractor compliance as a minimum.
+Contract Manager or Contract Business Partners are responsible for understanding their contractor’s compliance with the Modern Slavery Act, requesting statements and evidence of contractor compliance as a minimum.

-Contract Managers are responsible for being vigilant to the signs or indicators that could mean operatives working on Curo contracts are victims of Modern Slavery.
-Contract Managers are responsible for reporting any instances to Curo’s Procurement or Governance Teams.
+Contract Manager or Contract Business Partners are responsible for being vigilant to the signs or indicators that could mean operatives working on Curo contracts are victims of Modern Slavery.
+Contract Manager or Contract Business Partners are responsible for reporting any instances to Curo’s Procurement or Governance Teams.